Blast rocks Tehran after Israel threatened to target area of government-organized rally

 New Iranian attacks across the region

-Iran has been attacking oil and other infrastructure around the Gulf region, and on Friday Saudi Arabia said that it had downed nearly 50 drones sent in multiple waves.
+Iran has responded with daily attacks on oil and other infrastructure around the Gulf region, and on Friday Saudi Arabia said that it had downed nearly 50 drones sent in multiple waves.

 In Oman, two people were killed when two drones crashed in an industrial area in the region of Sohar, the Oman News Agency reported.

-Black smoke billowed from an industrial area in the business and tourism hub of Dubai, after a blaze that authorities said was sparked by debris from an interception.
+In the business and tourism hub of Dubai, black smoke billowed from an industrial area from a blaze that authorities said was sparked by debris from an interception.

 A building at the Dubai International Financial Center also sustained damage when hit with debris from what authorities described as a “successful interception.”
 DIFC is an economic free zone for banks, capital traders and wealth managers, home to exclusive restaurants and nightclubs.